What Is a DSCR Loan?

 - Flexible structures for experienced investors

-- Works well for self-employed borrowers
+- Works well for self employed borrowers

 Who DSCR Loans Are Best For

-- Buy-and-hold rental property investors
+- Buy and hold rental property investors

 - Investors with multiple properties

-- Self-employed borrowers with complex income
+- Self employed borrowers with complex income

 - Investors scaling beyond conventional loan limits